 The primary train station in Pisa, Pisa Centrale, isn’t close to anything.
 Anything.
-So, to start your visit on the right foot, CHECK YOUR LUGGAGE at Pisa Centrale where it is secure and then use the distance from the train station to your ultimate destination to grab a bite and an espresso.
+So, to start your visit on the right foot, if you’re backpacking Europe CHECK YOUR LUGGAGE at Pisa Centrale where it is secure and then use the distance from the train station to your ultimate destination to grab a bite and an espresso.
 If you’re arriving on an early train, FYI, Pisa isn’t an early morning city.
 It’s kind of funny actually.
 You walk around and think to yourself “Um, did the apocalypse happen?
 Are we the sole survivors?”
 Eventually you’ll find coffee, so don’t be too discouraged.
 If you’re doing a full tour of Tuscany, you’ll see that “morning people” are few and far between.

 Tip: don’t take a taxi when you get off the train.
 It’ll be tempting, but do the walk.
 This is when you’ll get the best impression of the town and its beautiful antiquated charm.